 In terms of our workers’ compensation and unemployment compensation systems, the PA Chamber supports policies that root out fraud and abuse and ensures the solvency of these systems, so that they can remain temporary safety nets for injured workers and those who lose their job through no fault of their own and are actively searching for work.

 Among Pennsylvania’s greatest assets are our vast natural resources.
-Since the shale gas industry arrived in the Commonwealth about a decade ago, companies have generated more than $1.5 billion for state coffers, provided hundreds of thousands of good paying jobs, created an economic renaissance in many towns that were previously struggling and set Pennsylvania up to be a mass exporter of natural gas for generations to come.
-Despite this myriad of benefits, the natural gas industry remains among the top targets for taxation, year after year.
+Since the shale gas industry arrived in the Commonwealth about a decade ago, companies have generated more than $1.7 billion for state coffers through a competitive impact tax, provided hundreds of thousands of good paying jobs, created an economic renaissance in many towns that were previously struggling and set Pennsylvania up to be a mass exporter of natural gas for generations to come.
+Despite these benefits, the natural gas industry remains among the top targets for taxation, year after year.
 Excessive regulation and delayed infrastructure development are also preventing our energy markets from reaching their full potential.

 On this issue, the PA Chamber is engaged across multiple fronts – from leading a broad coalition against additional proposed taxes on the natural gas industry; to weighing in at the federal level in support of streamlined and simplified regulatory policies; to promoting legislation at the state level that helps Pennsylvania achieve both economic development AND environmental protection.